This is a summary of options for transit serving the University of Wisconsin--Milwaukee (UWM) locations throughout the Milwaukee area.

 My advice to anyone attending any college: do not have a car.
-Live on or close to campus and focus entirely on your studies and the life of the campus.
+Live on or near campus and focus entirely on your studies and the life of the campus.
 Being car-free helps you do that.

-I attended UWM for graduate school and taught at UWM entirely car-free.
+I attended UWM for graduate school and taught at UWM entirely car-free (and debt-free).

 This is a very good bus system.

 The system offers real-time tracking online or by text message.
 There are services for special events--festival buses as well as special buses out to home games of the Milwaukee Brewers and Bucks.